 Before choosing a treatment, be sure to discuss all of your options with your family doctor or specialist.
 In some cases, certain methods of management may be unavailable to you.
 Similarly, researching treatment methods on your own before conferring with a physician can open your mind to the possibility of new treatments and solutions you hadn’t considered before.

-Below, we have compiled the top 8 possible causes of nerve pain, in the hopes to better educate our readers on the various reasons you may be experiencing chronic pain.
+Below, we have compiled the top 8 most likely causes of nerve pain, in the hopes to better educate our readers on the various reasons you may be experiencing chronic pain.

 1. Motor Neuron Disease